chrisisler/chips/README.md

 Pure, composable, curried functions written for self-improvement.

 ## Why?
-For personal use, and to learn how to write functions like, map, reduce, flatten, and others.
+To practice writing unit tests and common functions like map, reduce, flatten, etc.

 ## Roadmap
 * Write `swapIndex` and tests for it
+* Write tests for `zipWith`

 ### Thank you Ramda
 Reading Ramda source has taught me many tricks, so thanks to those guys.